nathanRenardC2/template-api-express-ts-prisma/README.md

 ## Configuration

-* Step 1 : Add an .env file to the root of the project and copy content below
+* Add an .env file to the root of the project and copy content below

 ```
 POSTGRES_USER= "postgres"